AngelPone/project_hierarchy/README.md

 ```

 - Use the following code to evaluate cluster hierarchies and produce Table 3 and 8, Figure 4 and 12.
-The plots are saved in `manuscript/figures/mortality` and `manuscript/figures/tourism`.
+The plots are saved in `figures` .

 ```shell
 Rscript R/run_eval_cluster.R mortality